Referrals & Rebates - Medicare, Private Health & NDIS

 • Better Access to Mental Health Scheme Referral from your paediatrician or psychiatrist.

-These referrals enable access to Medicare rebates for up to 10 visits in total per calendar year with a Psychologist and/or an accredited Occupational Therapist.
+These referrals enable access to Medicare rebates for up to 10 visits in total per calendar year with a Psychologist and/or an accredited Occupational Therapist for therapy and assessment of mental health concerns.

-GP team care plan referral is available for various allied health therapists’ appointments -up to 5 rebates.
+GP team care plan referrals are available for various allied health therapists’ appointments, for up to 5 rebates.

 • Allied health includes Speech Therapist, Dietitian, Physiotherapist, Audiologist, Podiatrist, Occupational Therapist or Psychologist